 This section addresses details of video communication over the IPCablecom network-in particular, the video codec requirements.
-The H.261 [54] and H.263 [55] Recommendations (as well as H.245 [53], or a functionally equivalent specification) are the basis and reference for this specification; highlights of these recommendations important to IPCablecom are illustrated here.
+The H.261 and H.263 standards (as well as H.245, or a functionally equivalent specification) are the basis and reference for this specification; highlights of these recommendations important to IPCablecom are illustrated here.
 Additionally, issues that have dependencies upon other IPCablecom resources, such as signaling and quality-of-service (QoS), are outlined.